History of the Argentina national football team: 1998 World Cup

 With Maradona officially retired, Argentina went into the tournament with high expectations, still fielding players from their previous tournament, with Gabriel Batistuta still a constant goalscoring threat and Diego Simeone remaining as the leading figure from the anchorman position.
 Drawn into Group H of the competition, their opponents consisted of Japan, Jamaica and Croatia.
 They began their campaign with a 1–0 victory over the Asian nation, following it up with a 5–0 demolition of the Caribbeans.
 Their third group game was against the Croatians, who had also confirmed qualification to the next round and ended with victory for the Albiceleste by 1–0.

 Argentina went into the knockout phase with the impressive record of seven goals scored, keeping clean sheets in all three group games.
 Their opponent was England, fielding an equally strong team.
 Argentina took the lead with just six minutes played through Gabriel Batistuta from the penalty spot, only for Alan Shearer to equalize through the same means four minutes later.
 Six minutes after, youngster Michael Owen broke past Roberto Ayala to score a great individual effort, which was eventually cancelled out one minute into stoppage time after a free kick routine put Javier Zanetti through on goal to score, leaving the final result at 2–2 at the end of the first half.

 In the second half, England playmaker David Beckham was sent off after a kick on Simeone, with the scores remaining unchanged until the end of normal time and extra time.
 Argentina won 4–3 on penalties, after Ayala scored the decisive spot kick to book their quarter-final spot, where the Netherlands awaited them.

 The game was an equally fought match, with both sides scoring early goals; Patrick Kluivert netting after just 12 minutes and Claudio López equalizing five minutes later.
 Argentina held an advantage as the Dutch went a man down with the dismissal of Arthur Numan after his second booking for a foul on Simeone, though they were unable to take the opportunity and break the deadlock before they too went a man down; with Ariel Ortega receiving two successive yellow cards, the first one for diving inside the penalty box, with the second coming after headbutting Dutch goalkeeper Edwin van der Sar.
 Argentina's defence held tightly as extra-time beckoned, until a long aerial ball from Dutch captain Frank de Boer found Dennis Bergkamp, who maneuvered around Ayala and beat the Argentine goalkeeper Roa to send the Dutch through, eliminating Argentina from the competition.

+The Bielsa era

 2002 World Cup

 After a 1–0 win against Nigeria in the opening match, Argentina lost 1–0 to England and drew 1–1 with Sweden to finish third in Group F and to be eliminated from the group stage for the first time since 1962 which was their worst performance in their history.